digitalDynamo0923/svelte_luxury/README.md

 Thank you for your attention to my test project.

+# First commit

+Using general static image for the page

+# Second commit

+Using Enhanced image module for performance upgrading

 # sv

 Everything you need to build a Svelte project, powered by [`sv`](https://github.com/sveltejs/cli).